-Vauxhall Mokka-e interior, dashboard & comfort
+Vauxhall Mokka Electric review: interior, dashboard & comfort

-The Mokka-e’s interior is dominated by the Pure Panel infotainment setup featuring a central infotainment screen and digital driver’s display.
+The Mokka Electric’s interior is dominated by the ‘Pure Panel’ infotainment setup featuring a central infotainment screen and digital driver’s display.
 Other than that, the cabin is the same as in its petrol and diesel-engined counterparts.
-For some, it may be disappointing that the Mokka-e doesn’t feel like a futuristic electric car inside.
+For some, it may be disappointing that the Mokka Electric doesn’t feel like a futuristic electric car inside.
 But for others, especially those picking their first electric car, this will be more familiar.

-Vauxhall Mokka-e dashboard
+Vauxhall Mokka Electric dashboard

 Equipment, options & accessories

 The Mokka Electric is available in two trim levels: GS and Ultimate.
 A panoramic rear-view camera, keyless go, a dual-screen infotainment system – more on that later – plus 18-inch wheels, a contrasting black roof, heated front seats, a heated steering wheel and keyless entry are standard on the GS Line.
 Ultimate lives up to its name with plush leather and Alcantara upholstery, Matrix LED headlights and a handful of extra driver aids.

 While entry-level petrol versions of the Vauxhall Mokka get smaller screens, all Electric variants get the top-of-the-range setup which comprises a 12-inch driver’s display, alongside a 10-inch infotainment touchscreen.
 These run Vauxhall’s IntelliLink software which can be rather slow to respond and isn’t quite as intuitive as the Google-based system found in the Renault Megane E-Tech.
 Regardless, most buyers will just connect their smartphone and make use of the Mokka’s Apple CarPlay and Android Auto compatibility.

 In This Review